locked-fg/osmosis-srtm-plugin/README.md

 The plugin works out-of-the-box but provides configurable settings to satisfy hopefully all requirements

+**Known Issues**
+Running the plugin in Osmosis 0.46 will throw error messages, but still provide the correct output.
+Files must be downloaded manually from the USGS website.

 ## History
     - v1.1.1: moved into suitable package hierarchy
     - v1.1.0: added possibility to define the tag name (Issue 3)